Email

 Teaching

-I am an assistant professor in the school of humanities and social sciences (Link) and a joint professor in the school of computing (Link) and the graduate school of data science, Korea Advanced Institute of Science and Technology (KAIST).
+I am an associate professor in the school of Digital humanities and computational social sciences (Link) and a joint professor in the school of computing (Link) and the graduate school of data science, Korea Advanced Institute of Science and Technology (KAIST).
 After finishing my sociology PhD at the University of Washington, I was a postdoctoral fellow and data science scholar at Stanford University.
 My research broadly contributes to the theoretical understanding of academic knowledge creation by mainly examining the impact of academic search engines, gender inequality in higher education, and the social structure of knowledge construction.
 To investigate, I utilize new big data sources, innovative analytical strategies, natural language processing, and advanced statistical methods and work with interdisciplinary research teams.
 I am always open to new collaboration opportunities.
 Please contact me via email if you are interested.

 Computational Social Science; Science of Science; Sociology of Knowledge; Data Science; Gender; Inequality; Social Network Analysis; Technology and Society

-2021- Assistant professor.
+2024- Associate professor.
 School of Digital Humanities and Computational Social Sciences, KAIST.

 2021- Joint professor, School of Computing, KAIST.